Gaza population being ‘dehumanized’ UN agency warns as Netanyahu rejects ceasefire calls | KRDO

 At least 31 journalists have been killed since October 7, including 26 Palestinians, four Israelis, and one Lebanese, the CPJ said, adding that it is investigating “numerous unconfirmed reports” of missing journalists and others who may been killed, detained, injured, or threatened.

-Speaking before the UN Security Council Monday, the Palestinian Authority’s Foreign Minister Riyad Al-Maliki said, “2.3 million Palestinians in Gaza face death every day and every night” and pleaded with the council to “save them.”
+Speaking before the UN Security Council Monday, Permanent Observer of Palestine to the United Nations Riyad Mansour said, “2.3 million Palestinians in Gaza face death every day and every night” and pleaded with the council to “save them.”

 “Look at them as human beings.
-You cannot look only at one side and ignore this tragic humanity completely,” Al-Maliki said.
+You cannot look only at one side and ignore this tragic humanity completely,” Mansour said.

 Hospitals bear the brunt